UNDERSTANDING DRY EYE, 2017 UPDATE

 - Learn about contact lens fitting considerations for patients with dry eye syndrome to increase comfort and wearing time.

 The view of the world through a child's eye is much different than that of an adult, both literally and figuratively.
 With that in mind, imagine how a child perceives an exam room or a dispensary, especially if it is their first experience visiting an optical practice.
 This course will create awareness around the importance of providing a welcoming environment for children's eye exams, the selection of kid's frames, lens materials and lens enhancements, as well as provide tips on how to dispense glasses to children.

 This course is approved for one (1) hour of CE credit by the National Contact Lens Examiners (NCLE).
-General Knowledge Course CTWJHI001-1.
+1 hour, Technical, Level I Course CTWJHI001-1.

 With over 30 years of experience and licensed in Connecticut, Massachusetts and Rhode Island, Linda Conlin is a writer and lecturer for regional and national meetings.
 She is chair of the Connecticut Board of Examiners for Opticians and is a manager for OptiCare Eye Health and Vision Centers, a multidisciplinary ophthalmic practice in Connecticut.

 You may be able to “Cry Me a River” but still have dry eye syndrome.
 Multiple factors in addition to quantity of tears contribute to the syndrome.
 Knowing the causes, symptoms and treatments for dry eye provides the tools for increased patient comfort and contact lens wear success.